2019-winter-ucdavis-sta141b/notes/presentation.md

 __March 14__.
 Grading for groups that present on Thursday will be a little bit stricter, since they have more time.

+[CLICK HERE][su] to reserve a time for your group's presentation.
+Put the name of your group in the __What__ field when you reserve a time.
+Please only sign up once per group.
+You may need to click through the calendar to get to the correct dates.

 This page will be updated with a link to sign up for a presentation time slot on __Feb 27 at 6pm__.